If we think about it, there are tons of things we can DIY. But we often choose not to.

 Dilemma #3 – How much is your time worth?

-Amount of hours spent working in driving traffic to an ineffective website
+Number of hours spent working in driving traffic to an ineffective website

-Any amount spent in marketing
+Any amount of money spent on marketing

 Cost of hiring a professional to move or redesign and rebuild your website completely (ranging from $1k-20k)